-LAWS1610 Criminal Law

-Staff Contact: A/Prof David Brown
+Criminal Law Staff Contact: A/Prof David Brown C6 F HPW4

 The principles of criminal law and criminal liability.
-Aims to: promote and refine research and social policy analysis skills; develop a rigorous analytic and socially criented approach to the study of criminal law; investigate the constitution of concepts like crime, criminal and criminal law; question traditional approaches which assume a unified set of general principles; suggest an approach to criminal law as a number of diverse fields of regulation; acknowledge the importance of forms of regulation outside the criminal law; examine empirical material on the actual operation of the N.S.W. criminal process such as court statistics and a court observation exercise; examine the substantive rules developed in selected criminal offence areas; stress the importance and relevance of criminal law in an understanding of law, even (and especially) for those who do not intend to practise in the area.
+Aims to: promote and refine research and social policy analysis skills; develop a rigorous analytic and socially oriented approach to the study of criminal law; investigate the constitution of concepts like crime, criminal and criminal law; question traditional approaches which assume a unified set of general principles; suggest an approach to criminal law as a number of diverse fields of regulation; acknowledge the importance of forms of regulation outside the criminal law; examine empirical material on the actual operation of the N.S.W. criminal process such as court statistics and a court observation exercise; examine the substantive rules developed in selected criminal offence areas, stress the importance and relevance of criminal law in an understanding of law, even (and especially) for those who do not intend to practise in the area.
 Topics include: the phenomenon of crime, the criminal process, criminal responsibility, homicide offences, public order offences, drug offences, offences against the person, offences of dishonest acquisition, general defences, complicity, conspiracy, sentencing and penal practices.

-Public Law

-Staff Contact: Mr. Robert Shelly

-C1.5 S1 HPW2
+LAWS2140 Public Law Staff Contact: Mr Robert Shelly C1.5 S1 HPW2 Note/s: Taken concurrently with LAWS1420 as a composite subject

 This course introduces the students to the concept of "public law", its methods of reasoning, history and fundamental principles.
-It deals with constitutional principles, with the ethical precepts underlying our constitutional system; with the essential features of our system of government, and with the increasing role of public international law.
+It deals with the fundamental principles of constitutional and administrative law, with the ethical precepts underlying our constitutional system; with the essential features of our system of government, and with the increasing role of public international law.
 The course also introduces students to comparative law, especially the public law assumptions of the Civil Law system.
-Topics include the concept of public law; theories and history of constitutionalism; comparative methods of enforcing constitutional precepts; Australia's constitutional development; the separation of powers. responsible government, and constitutional conventions; and the role of the public international law.
+Topics include the concept of public law; theories and history of constitutional ism; comparative methods of enforcing constitutional precepts; Australia's constitutional development; the separation of powers, responsible government and constitutional conventions; and the republicanism debate.